anandheritage/loginApp/README.md

  Step 2 : pip install -r requirements.txt <br />
  Step 3 : python manage.py runserver <br />

-Then you can logged in as a user...I already made one user account named: user: vijay password: directi
+Then you can logged in as a user...I already made one user account named:
+user: vijay <br />
+password: directi<br />

 For any confusion: contact: anandkrshawheritage@gmail.com